-On 1 July 2013 Statewide and Mental Health Services (SMHS) will be delivered through Tasmanian Health Organisations (THOs).
+From 1 July 2013 Statewide and Mental Health Services (SMHS) have been delivered through Tasmanian Health Organisations (THOs).

 Mental Health Services will be delivered by the relevant Tasmanian Health Organisation (North, North-West, South); while Alcohol and Drug Services and Forensic Health Services will be delivered on a statewide basis from the THO South.

 The Mental Health, Alcohol and Drug Directorate was formed on 1 July 2013 as part of the transition of clinical services to THOs.
 The Directorate sits within the Department, and will work collaboratively with THOs and other key stakeholders to implement national and state strategic direction for the delivery of mental health, alcohol and drug and forensic health services.